sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 - Didn't multiplex inputs
 - Delta Sigma sampling

 And this is all we were looking for in an ADC.
+Honestly, 32ksps is overkill, we just wanted to sample at 1ksps without aliasing due to multiplexing a faster underlying ADC.

 ### Why I2C sucks

-My hatred for I2C was born after working with the BNO055, a cheap IMU that's commonly found in older smartphones and model rockets that land themselves.
+My hatred for I2C was born after working with the BNO055, a cheap IMU that's commonly found in older smartphones and [some model rockets that land themselves](https://bps.space/pages/avionics).

-While writing a driver for this chip, I discovered the lovely fact that I2C has a "feature" called clock stretching, where if a peripheral device needs the host to wait, it can pull the SCK line low until it's done.
+While writing a driver for this chip, I discovered lovely I2C feature called clock stretching, where if a peripheral device needs the host to wait, it can pull the SCK line low until it's done.

 This excuse of a feature caused me several unnecessary hours of frustrating debugging, after which I vowed to never work with an I2C device again.
 And so far I haven't.

+Clock-stretching completely messes up program execution when running without an RTOS, and even with an RTOS, it hogs an entire I2C bus when that time could've been used for other I/O.

 ## Inter-board communication